ESIPFed/data-help-desk/docs/planning/resources_needed.md

    - Highlighting the various ways volunteers can participate, such as answering questions, sharing demos, or creating one-pagers, can help them choose roles that align with their expertise and comfort levels.
    - Emphasize the support available to volunteers, assuring them it's okay not to know every answer and that they will have the support of experienced professionals.
    - Post-event surveys can gather feedback from volunteers on what worked well and what could be improved in future training and events.

-Let's further expand on the educational materials vital for a data help desk:

 ## Educational Materials